-How the test is done: Swab of affected area; if at first negative for herpes, follow later with blood test to make sure.
+How the test is done: Swab of the affected area; if at first negative for herpes, follow later with a blood test to make sure.

-How the test is done: Blood test, or sample taken from a sore.
+How the test is done: A blood test or sample is taken from a sore.

-How the test is done: Swab of infected area, physical exam or sample of discharge.
+How the test is done: Swab of the infected area, physical exam, or sample of discharge.

-What you also need to know: “Trich” is harder to detect in men than in women
+You also need to know that “Trich” is harder to detect in men than in women.

 HPV (genital warts)